naturalsciences/natural_heritage_darwin/install_darwin_ubuntu20.md

  2. web folder config
  cp darwin.yml.init darwin.yml

+ 3. note app.yml contains the parameter of the LDAP server (Darwin can bridge user accounts with passwords defined in a LDAP server)

- (attention, check that these files do not contains tab, replace them with 4 spaces, otherwise errors)
+ (attention, check that these files do not contains tab, replace them with 4 spaces, otherwise errors when starting Darwin)

  Note, if you change the password salt connect to PostgreSQL with the darwin2 user and and change the password of the admin account accodingly:
  UPDATE users_login_infos set password =sha1('YOUR_SALTYOUR_ADMIN_PASSWORD') where user_ref=1 and login_type='local';